womenandcolor/women-and-color-backend/README.md

 - Open a shell session in the app container: `docker exec -it <container-id> sh`
 - Run migrations: `python manage.py migrate`
 - Initialize the project: `python manage.py init_project`
-- Seed the database with a fake profile: `python manage.py seed_database`
+- Seed the database with fake profiles: `python manage.py seed_database`
 - The server should now be running on `localhost:8000`

 ### Start the frontend